Nipah Virus Is Trending Again: Symptoms to Watch For (and Travel Tips Nigerians Can Actually Use)

 Timing matters

-Symptoms usually appear within a few days to about two weeks after exposure, though longer incubation has been reported.
-That’s why recent travel history matters when you describe symptoms to a clinician.
+Symptoms often appear within a few days to about two weeks after exposure, though longer incubation can happen.
+That is why recent travel and contact history should always be shared with a clinician.

 Simple travel habits that reduce risk

-- avoid close contact with visibly sick people where possible
+- keep distance from visibly sick people where possible

-Go to a hospital urgently (or call emergency services) if you or someone you’re caring for has:
+Go to a hospital urgently if you or someone you are caring for has:

 - trouble breathing